 If I had to choose between reviewing my math notes or playing with a team to solve an educational breakout or escape game, I have no doubt: I would choose the latter.
 You too, right?

-In case you don’t know, breakouts are not only more fun, but also more effective.
+In case you don’t know, breakout activities for elementary students are not only more fun, but also more effective.
 Although the most innovative methodologies still cause some skepticism, there is scientific evidence that gamification in education works.

 Playing games in the classroom is not only more effective for learning, but it also helps improve skills and abilities beyond theoretical knowledge.
 If you think that, as a teacher, you have a responsibility to instill more than theory in your students’ minds, you have come to the right place.

-What does my friend Lola have to do with educational breakouts?
+What does my friend Lola have to do with educational breakout games?

 Thanks to the internet, there are millions of ways to apply gamification, and they’re easier than ever.
-Creating educational breakouts online is a major one.
+Creating fun breakout room activities is a major one.

 You may think that all of this is fine, but you just don’t have time for all the frills.
 I’ll tell you something about my friend Lola: